What we have done

-We are excited to have officially kicked off our Regional Weeds Network and Forum project.
+We are excited to have developed the Kimberley Weeds Network.
 The intention of the Network is to build on the great momentum already generated throughout the region, support a regional voice, extend regional awareness and improve opportunities for collaboration and funding.

-The first Kimberley Weeds Network newsletter is a compilation of stories about Kimberley weeds, control activities, priorities, research and history from people and organisations from the east to the west.
-Thanks to the many contributors, lots of weeds get a mention including: neem, grader grass, giant sensitive plant, gamba grass, rubber vine, praxelis, creeping cinderella weed, lantana, salvinia, date palm and siam weed.
-We also took the opportunity to remember and acknowledge the late, much-loved local identity Dave Dureau, as a significant Kimberley Weed Warrior.
+The newsletter is a compilation of stories about Kimberley weeds, control activities, priorities, research and history from people and organisations from the east to the west.
+Thanks to the many contributors so far.
+You can read the newsletters here:

-Should you be anywhere in the Kimberley with access to a phone, computer or community centre with video conferencing, and wish to be an active member of the Network, we would love your energy on the working group to support others regionally in their efforts to detect, control and eradicate weeds; consider being an active member of the Network and please get in touch with us at [email protected]
+Should you be anywhere in the Kimberley with access to a phone, computer or community center with internet, and wish to support others regionally in their efforts to detect, control and eradicate weeds; consider being an active member of the Network and please get in touch with us at [email protected]

 Into the Future

-KNP will continue to work with others to build skills and share knowledge through the Kimberley Weeds Network, the Kimberley Weeds Forum 2021 and other groups.
+KNP will continue to work with others to build skills and share knowledge through the Kimberley Weeds Network.

-For those who would like to be on the Kimberley Weeds Network email list for invites to working group meetings, weeding days and catch-ups, or just to receive the next newsletter, please email Louise Beames and Danielle Bain at [email protected]
+For those who would like to be on the Kimberley Weeds Network email list for invites to mini forums, to catch up on forum presentations, or to receive the next newsletter, please email Danielle Bain at [email protected]

 Links to interviews and media